Ecommerce SEO in 6 Steps: The Ultimate Beginner’s Guide

 Here are some of the best free keyword generator tools:

-If your competitors are ranking highly for valuable keywords, they must be doing something right in terms of SEO—so use their sites as resources for your research.
+If your competitors are ranking highly for valuable keywords, use their sites as resources for your research.

 Organic Results – Search results that are calculated algorithmically and not affected by advertiser payments.